-Weight training is probably not the first thing most people think of when they think of exercising for a fat loss programme.
+Weight training is often not the first thing most people think of when they think of exercising for a fat loss programme.
 Think of the countless images in ads and movies of people running or skipping or rowing.
 Weight training is more commonly associated with a goal to build strength and muscle mass.
-However, in a recomposition programme, weights has a really important function: it’s simply to preserve what muscle mass we already have.
+However, when considering the value of weights vs cardio for a recomposition programme, lifting weights has an essential function: to preserve the muscle mass we already have.

 But I didn’t want all that muscle anyway!